 - national origin

-- family status (a family which includes minor children)
+- family status (a family which includes minor children or pregnancy)

-In addition, Maryland law prohibits discrimination based on marital status and the laws of various local jurisdictions may provide protection for other groups, such as sexual orientation, age, source of income and occupation.
+In addition, Maryland law prohibits discrimination based on marital status, sexual orientation and gender identity, while the laws of various local jurisdictions may provide protection for other groups, such as sexual orientation, age, source of income and occupation.
 Baltimore City, for example, prohibits discrimination based on age (18 years old or older).

 - refusing to rent or sell